FrenchYeti/dexcalibur/README.md

 ## G. FAQ

+### Why  a new device ?

+You need to enroll the target device before to be able to use it.
+During enrollment Dexcalibur gather device metadata and push a compatible version of Frida server.

+Such metadata are used to select right frida-server and frida-gadget targets.

+### How to use an emulator instead of a physical device ?

+Dexcalibur version < v0.7 was not able to detect automatically emulated device and use it due to an incomplete ADB output parsing.

+Since version >= v0.7, once your virtual device is running, go to `/splash.html` or click on `DEXCALIBUR` into navigation bar.
+Click on `Device Manager` button into left menu, and click the `Refresh` button at top of array.

+You should have a row starting by the ADB ID of your virtual device.

+### How to use a device over TCP ?

+First, as any target device, you should enroll it.

+Click `Connect over TCP ...` to add a new device over TCP or to connect an enrolled device over TCP.

+If the device has never been enrolled, so enrollment will be perform through TCP.
+In some case, connection over TCP is slower than over USB.
+So enrollement can take additional time.

+If the device has been enrolled over USB, so the new prefered transport type for this device becomes TCP.

 ### How to contribute to the dexcalibur ?

 Create a pull request on this repository or create an issue.